pepesi/go-huggingface/hub/README.md

 - Concurrency safe: only one download when multiple workers are trying to download simultaneously the same model.
 - Allow arbitrary progress function to be called (for progress bar).
 - Arbitrary revision.
+- Parallel download of files, max=20 by default.

 TODOs: